 If you have taken out life insurance to provide a lump sum or regular income to your loved ones when you die, there is usually no income or capital gains tax to pay on the proceeds of the policy.
-However, the pay out could be subject to inheritance tax (IHT) at 40%.
+However, if the total value of your estate is more than £325,000, inheritance tax (IHT) will be deducted from your insurance pay-out at a rate 40%.

 There are various types of life insurance, but term insurance is the most common and the most straightforward.
 Term insurance pays out a cash sum if you die within the term of the plan and is not normally subject to income or capital gains tax.
 It is known in tax speak as a ‘qualifying policy’.

 People take out term insurance primarily to provide financial security for their family.
 So, if you have young children you might take out level term insurance to pay out a lump sum of £100,000 on death within a 20-year term.